wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    ### APP_ADDRESS

-16. In production, APP_ADDRESS is retrieved from a system variable instead of a hard-coded:
+10. Notice <tt>APP_ADDRESS</tt> is hard-coded:

     <tt>APP_ADDRESS="http://localhost:8080"</tt>

-    A production instance of Vault would use an SSL/TLS certificate to enable secure https protocol.
+    But in production, the program would instead <strong>retrieve</strong> APP_ADDRESS from a system variable.
+Also, production APP_ADDRESS would, instead of "http", specify use of secure "https" protocol (on default port 443).

-    Production also uses the <tt>APP_TOKEN</tt> to ensure valid identity for using Vault.
+    Also, Production code would retrieve the <tt>APP_TOKEN</tt> to ensure valid identity for using Vault.

     <a name="Dockerfile"></a>

+    ### Dockerfile

-18. <tt>docker compose up -d --build --quiet-pull</tt> builds based on the <a target="_blank" href="https://github.com/bomonike/hello-vault-spring/blob/main/sample-app/Dockerfile">Dockerfile</a>
+11. <tt>docker compose up -d --build --quiet-pull</tt> builds based on the <a target="_blank" href="https://github.com/bomonike/hello-vault-spring/blob/main/sample-app/Dockerfile">Dockerfile</a>

     <pre>
     FROM maven:3.8.4-openjdk-17 as build